stkeditz/AviaxModified/README.md

 * Loop, Seek, Shuffle, Specific Skip, Playlists etc support
 * Multi-Language support

-# 🔗 An Overview

-Here's a brief high-level overview of the AviaxMusic:

-This project is based on [Pyrogram](https://github.com/pyrogram) and [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls) .
-Pyrogram is a modern, elegant and asynchronous MTProto API framework.

-* For database, AviaxMusic uses the MongoDB to store data and keys.
-[MongoDB](https://www.mongodb.com/) is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
-* Project uses the bs4 web scrapping for getting many platform details.
-[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a Python library for pulling data out of HTML and XML files.
-* The project uses the font [`Poppins`](../assets/font.ttf) as its main font for the thumbnails.
-* The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

 ## 🖇 Heroku Deployment

 <h4>Click the button below to deploy AviaxMusic on Heroku!</h4>